 However, if you want a talking point and an attention stealer, look out for the bold colors and geometric patterns such as those found in many of our Anatolian kilims.

-If you seeking a tranquil or contemporary feel, then you should perhaps consider one of our overdyed rugs – their pale hues complement a more natural or minimally decorated space.
-Or the simple stripes and checks of chaputs (rag rugs) that have an almost Scandanavian design aesthetic.
+If you seeking a tranquil or contemporary feel, then you should perhaps consider one of our overdyed vintage rugs – their pale hues complement a more natural or minimally decorated space.
+Or the simple stripes of chaputs (rag rugs) that have an almost Scandanavian design aesthetic.

-Alternatively contrast modern décor with an antique, patterned kilim to bring together contemporary and traditional elements.
+Alternatively contrast modern décor with antique, patterned Turkish rugs to bring together contemporary and traditional elements.

 Are you buying an area rug for a functional purpose?
 Should it work as heat or sound insulation?
 If so, you might prefer a thicker pile rug.
 Otherwise, consider what its aesthetic function will be.
 Used in the right location, at the right angle, it could add direction to a room, focusing the flow in an unconventional space.
 In a more disjointed room, it can bring the whole space together, creating a focal point with its color, texture and design.
 Alternatively, kilims and rugs can also be used to brighten up an otherwise dull or plain environment.